 - Billable hours written off by department and/or project manager

-In the end, just remember that setting goals and measuring progress towards them is the best way to eliminate time and energy wasters.
+In the end, just remember that setting goals and measuring progress is the best way to eliminate time and energy wasters in your marine business.
+PierVantage offers cloud-based business management solutions to help measure marine success–and enjoy smooth sailing.

 About the Author: